rciam/rciam-federation-registry-agent/README.md

           messages = ams.pull(number_of_desired_messages)
 ```

-Messages have the following structure
+Messages have the following structure: (first message is a oidc service and the seccond a saml)
 ```
           messages = [
             {
               'id': 5,
-              'entity_id': None,
               'protocol':'oidc',
               'client_id':'client5',
               'id_token_timeout_seconds': 600,